MattAnderson16/COMP1_2014/TaskSheet1.md

 original copy of the data outside of the function.
 This means the data would not need a return value.

 2.
-GetRank - RankNo - Passed by reference
+25 - GetRank - RankNo - Passed by value
-GetSuit - SuitNo - Passed by reference
+55 - GetSuit - SuitNo - Passed by value
-LoadDeck - Deck - Passed by reference
+139 - score - Passed by value
 ShuffleDeck - Deck - Passed by reference
 DisplayCard - ThisCard - Passed by reference
 GetCard - ThisCard - Passed by reference